incrediblecrab/apple-os-documentation/documentation/EnergyKit.md

 ### Error response
 - **EnergyKitError** - A specialized error that provides localized messages describing the error and why it occurred.

-> **Beta Software:** This documentation contains preliminary information about an API or technology in development.
-This information is subject to change, and software implemented according to this documentation should be tested with final operating system software.

 ---